Azure/BatchExplorer/Readme.md

 Batch Explorer collects usage data and sends it to Microsoft to help improve our products and services.
 Read Microsoft's [privacy statement to learn more.](https://privacy.microsoft.com/en-us/privacystatement)

-Please go see [How to disable crash reporting and telemetry](https://github.com/Azure/BatchExplorer/wiki/Crash-reporting-and-telemetry#how-to-disable-crash-reporting-and-telemetry) to disable it
+Please go see [How to disable crash reporting and telemetry](https://github.com/Azure/BatchExplorer/wiki/Crash-reporting-and-telemetry#how-to-disable-crash-reporting-and-telemetry) to disable it.

 ## License